Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-Latent-variable-models-in-JAX.md

 ---

 ## Latent Variable Models for Density Estimation in Jax
 In this post we'll recap the basics of latent variable models for density estimation.
 Two approaches will be highlighted - the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective), an unbiased estimator of the log-marginal likelihood.
 We'll implement both these models in Jax, and see how Jax differs from standard Autodiff frameworks.
 Finally, we end with the obligatory illustrative toy problem.
 There's a nice picture of my neighbour's cat at the end for some extra motivation.
+If you'd rather read code, check out the [associated repository on Github](https://github.com/justin-tan/density_estimation_jax).

 - Latent Variable Models
 - Importance Weighting: Motivation